CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-destination-statistics.md

-# REST API: GET statistics (Marketing Suite destination)
+# REST API: GET destination/message statistics (Marketing Suite)

 You can retrieve the statistics for a Marketing Suite destination by sending an HTTP GET request to the following URL: